bmonette/relabeler/README.md

 ## About the Developer

-My name is **Benoit Monette**, I'm a Python developer focused on building practical tools and automation solutions.
+My name is **Benoit Monette**, I'm a Full Stack Developer focused on building practical tools, automation solutions and web applications.
 Check out more of my work: https://github.com/bmonette/

 ---